jasoneckert/WASTC/README.md

 - Topic 4: Working with the Shell
 - Topic 5: System Administration
 - Topic 6: Network Administration
-- Topic 7: Cloud Technologies
+- Topic 7: Cloud Technologies (we'll save this for Section 3)

 Most Linux concepts are easy to apply to macOS and FreeBSD UNIX.
 As a result, macOS and FreeBSD are often introduced as supplementary topics in Linux courses.